isomerpages/govtech-stp/_border-and-health-control-measures/02a-pre-departure-test.md

 The cost of the PCR test is to be borne by the applicant.

-**From 1 December 2020, Government approval is no longerrequired for pre-departure COVID-19 PCR tests.**
+**From 1 December 2020, Government approval is no longer required for pre-departure COVID-19 PCR tests.**

 ### **Application Criteria**